 On April 25, 2019, California passed Assembly Bill No. (AB) 147.
 AB 147 amended Revenue and Taxation Code (RTC) section 6203 to require retailers located outside of California to register with the California Department of Tax and Fee Administration (CDTFA) and collect California use tax in certain circumstances.
 Therefore, the CDTFA has made significant changes under AB 147 to out of state sales tax requirements.
 As a result, these changes impact remote sellers, including foreign sellers that are located outside of the United States.
+And, these changes impact taxpayers under a CDTFA audit.

 All sellers, regardless of location, that meet a threshold of California sales in a year must collect sales or use tax on all sales made in California.
 During the preceding or current calendar year, if the total combined sales of tangible personal property for delivery in California by the retailer and all persons related to the retailer exceed $500,000, then they have exceeded the threshold.
 A person is related to a retailer if they have a relationship with the retailer described in section 267(b) of title 26 of the United States Code and the related regulations.